inesosman/AROM/README.md

 # **AROM** (**A**lignments **R**euse for **O**ntology **M**erging)
 AROM is a novel approach for merging multiple ontologies using alignments.
 It automatically customizes and merges multiple large ontologies at a time in very short times.

 As an example, let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
 We will merge them using reference alignments between all possible ontology pairs.
 This will ensure a complete semantic interoperability between them.
-For this example, the IRI of our future merged ontology is "http://merging".
 All tests were performed with a confidence threshold equal to $0.0$, so we kept all correspondences/cells of the input alignments.

 # Input Alignments